davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/appendix.md

 }
 ```

-{apache-geode-name} CQ applies only to clients.
+VMware GemFire CQ applies only to clients.

 See the [Reference Guide](#geode-continuous-query) for more detail.

 ##### Functions

 You rarely, if ever, need to explicitly declare either the
 `@EnableGemfireFunctionExecutions` or `@EnableGemfireFunctions`
 annotations.
 SBDG provides auto-configuration for both Function
 implementations and executions.

 You need to define the implementation:

 Example 6.
 Function Implementation

 ``` highlight